🚀 Russian Recommended Learning Material

 - Find 30 minutes every day (public transport? toilet?) to memorise phrases from the Practice tab.
 Tap the number at the top, or “practice” and you will try to memorize 12 phrases.

-Language Introduction and Pronunciation
+Language Intro, Alphabet and Pronunciation

 Learn to Read Russian in 15 Minutes